• New Here?

 Step 4: Revisit the amount and ask God: Does this amount seem appropriate?
 Should I give a bit more?
 Or a bit less?
 Write down the final amount on the card.

-Step 5: Bring your card to church on any one of the pledge Sundays (Nov 10, 17, 24) and place it in the blue offering box.
+Step 5: Bring your card to church on any Sunday in November and place it in the blue offering box.
 Alternatively, submit your pledge online, drop it in the office mailbox on campus, or mail it to the church office.

 Note: Only the Stewardship Team, comprised of elders elected by the congregation, will know the nature of your pledge.
 These matters are treated carefully and with confidentiality.